 9. May Help Lower Blood Pressure

 Do you have high blood pressure?
 Instead of taking aspirin daily, try thinning your blood by eating more pineapples.
-The enzyme Bromelain is a natural blood thinner.
+That magical enzyme bromelain is a natural blood thinner.
 In addition, studies have shown that a diet with potassium high fruits and vegetables lowers blood pressure.
 That means, eating more pineapples will aid you in your efforts to lower blood pressure.

-Once again, the antioxidant and Vitamin C content in pineapples provides some amazing benefits.
-These essential nutrients reduce skin damage caused by exposure to pollution and sunlight by ridding the body tissues of cancer causing free radicals.
+The antioxidant and Vitamin C content in pineapples provides some amazing benefits for your skin.
+These essential nutrients reduce skin damage caused by exposure to pollution and sunlight, fighting cancer-starting free radicals.
 Not to mention, Vitamin C is necessary to build healthy skin through the formation of collagen, which supports the elasticity and fullness of the skin.